Kelu01/Chemfuser/README.md

 # Chem_Fuser

-Chem_Fuser is a deep generative model for molecular structure recovery using a diffusion-based architecture.
+Chemfuser is a deep generative model for molecular structure recovery using a diffusion-based architecture.
 It learns to reconstruct complete SMILES strings from partially masked sequences, enabling chemically valid molecule generation via denoising.

 This project is implemented in PyTorch and is designed for flexibility, performance, and chemical validity during training.

-> **Note:** This repository is an improved and extended version of [Chem_Fuser on Hugging Face](https://huggingface.co/kelu01/Chem_Fuser), developed by the same author.
+> **Note:** This repository is an improved and extended version of [Chem_Fuser on Hugging Face](https://huggingface.co/kelu01/Chemfuser), developed by the same author.

 ---